-Case Populations: Compromised Webservers We consider two sources of data on webserver compromise.
+We consider two sources of data on hacked webservers.
 First, we examine an amalgamated "feed" of phishing URLs, comprising real-time reports from two firms that remove phishing websites on behalf of banks, a large brand owner, the crowdsourced list from PhishTank [6], and the Anti-Phishing Working Group's community feed [7].
-We examined 97 788 distinct URLs from 29 682 domains impersonating 1 098 different brands reported between November 20, 2012 and January 7, 2013 in the phishing dataset.
+We examined 97788 distinct URLs from 29682 domains impersonating 1098 different brands reported between November 20, 2012 and January 7, 2013 in the phishing dataset.
 According to [8], 94% of domains used for phishing during this period were compromised websites.
-Nearly all of the remainder are highly-ranked sites that we excluded as described below.
+Since nearly all of the remainder are highly-ranked sites that we excluded as described below, we are confident that the domains used in our study were compromised to serve phishing pages.

 The second dataset on webserver compromise came from websites observed to be engaging in search-redirection attacks.
 Here, websites with high reputation are hacked and reconfigured to surreptitiously channel traffic from search engines to unlicensed pharmacies.
+Notice that we do not gather information on pharmacies set up by criminals, but rather on domains that were set up by legitimate Internet users and compromised to redirect to criminal websites.
 We obtained the dataset gathered by the authors of [1], who updated their system to detect advanced forms of cookie-based redirection as described in [9].
 The dataset includes web search results from 218 pharmaceutical-related search terms.
 Webservers are included in the list if they are observed to redirect to a third-party website and subsequently found to engage in cloaking.
-The search-redirection attacks dataset includes 58 516 distinct URLs gathered between October 20, 2011 and December 27, 2012.
+The search-redirection attacks dataset includes 58516 distinct URLs gathered between October 20, 2011 and December 27, 2012.
 These correspond to 10 677 unique domains, 6 226 of which have a .com TLD.